Most recently updated on December 8, 2022

 Austin refers to itself as the “Live Music Capital of the World,” a moniker developed in 1991 when it was discovered that the city had more live music venues per capita than other place in the nation.
 There’s plenty of evidence to back up that claim.

-There is also the Austin City Limits Music Festival, which is scheduled to return in October 2021 for its 20th anniversary after being cancelled in 2020 due to COVID-19 concerns.
+There is also the Austin City Limits Music Festival, which returned in October 2021 for its 20th anniversary after being cancelled in 2020 due to COVID-19 concerns.
 By June, the 2021 concert had sold out.
+The 2022 event was held over two weekends in October.

 Finally, there is the popular South by Southwest Concert and Festivals usually held in March.
 The festival was one of the first well-known events to be cancelled in 2020 as the COVID-19 pandemic started to spread across the country.
-The festival was held as an online event this year, but organizers have announced that SXSW will return as a live gathering from March 11 to March 20 in 2022.
+The festival was held as an online event in 2021, but SXSW returned as a live gathering in March 2022 and is scheduled for the third week of March 2023.

 Austin is also well known for its food.